Gold in Virginia

 in 1832 gold was discovered at Vaucluse in Orange County, and mining continued until 1938

 In those locations where gold had been a component of the molten fluids at depth, those quartz veins included gold deposits.
-Molten sulfur was also common in those hydrothermal fluids, so crystals of iron sulfide (FeS2) are also found along with gold ore.
-The glint of iron sulfide crystals has led to is common name, "fool's gold."
+Sulfur was also common in those hydrothermal fluids, so crystals of pyrite - iron sulfide (FeS2) - are also found along with gold ore.
+The glint of iron sulfide crystals has led to its common name, "fool's gold."

 The gold may have been carried in the hydrothermal liquid as nanoparticles that formed a colloid, comparable to how proteins and fats are suspended within milk.
 When the high concentration of suspended gold nanoparticles finally crystallized as the hydrothermal liquid cooled, thick gold veins were created.

-Gold simply dissolved in hot fluids, rather than suspended in a colloid, could also crystallize into deposit.
-The tiny particles which crystallized would create very thin layers of gold, rather than the thick veins with nuggets cherished by gold prospectors.
+Some gold was simply dissolved in hot fluids, rather than suspended in a colloid.
+The tiny particles which crystallized would create very thin layers of gold in Virginia, rather than the thick veins with nuggets cherished by gold prospectors.
 Tiny particles can be extracted commercially today, especially from volcanic deposits where gold literally erupted as a tiny percentage of the material in ash clouds.
 The ash is heaped into a pile, and then a fluid with cyanide is poured on top.
 As the fluid flows through the heap, gold dissolves into it.
 The final step is extracting the gold from the "pregnant liquor," after which the cyanide can be reused.4

 The earliest English settlers of the Virginia Company were looking for gold.
-Gold equals wealth, at least to humans.
-The richest man in the history of the world was been the ruler of Mali, Mansa Musa.
-In the early 1300's, he controlled more wealth than any other human who has ever lived because Mali produced most of Africa's gold.
-It was the major source of gold for Europe until the discovery of the New World.5
+Gold equals wealth to humans on multiple continents.
+At one time the richest man in the history of the world was the ruler of Mali, a man named Mansa Musa.
+In the early 1300's he controlled more wealth than any other human who has ever lived, because Mali produced most of Africa's gold.
+Mali was the major source of gold for Europe until the discovery of the New World.5

 control of gold made Mansa Musa, ruler of Mali, the richest human in the world